OU-Libraries/cdm-util-scripts/README.md

     "langua": "Latin",
     "docume": "Comedies (library works); Drama (literary genre); Incunabula"
 ```

+The `-d` or `--csv-dialect` option should be used to specify the input CSV dialect.
+Dialects for Google Sheets (`google-csv` and `google-tsv`) have been included to avoid ambiguity, even though they are currently the same as `excel` and `excel-tab`.

 By default `csv2json` will drop empty cells from the CSV when creating edits, but will include them as empty strings if the `-k` flag is provided (or "Drop empty CSV cells" is unchecked in the GUI):